t2pellet/discordfabriclink/README.md

 # Discord-Fabric link
 Made possible by dzwdz <3

-Discord-Fabric link is a mod that links your Minecraft chat and a discord channel together.
+Discord-Fabric link is a mod that links your Minecraft chat and a Discord channel together.

-There are multiple other mods like this, but what makes this one special, is it uses **Discord webhooks** to send player messages, which will display their profile picture and name.
+There are multiple other mods like this, but what makes this one special, is that it uses **Discord webhooks** to send player messages, which will display their profile picture and name.

 ## Setup
 First, you need to create a discord bot using the [Discord Developer Portal](https://discord.com/developers)